HibaKob/SyntheticMicroBundle/Data/README.md

 2. [`FEA_Results_Homog_MaxAct0.08_VFA_Z`](https://drive.google.com/drive/folders/1FobFgv8s0IjGSRAax_m2sTKDNFiD8kCI?usp=sharing) -- Homogeneous activation across the whole microbundle domain with the fiber direction varying linearly in Z direction (microbundle depth)

-3. [`FEA_Results_Heterog_MaxAct0.08_VFA_X`](https://drive.google.com/drive/folders/1004hc0bogykYXMqm70VJd2l86QVufLD4?usp=sharing) -- Heterogeneous activation where the active microbundle domain has a passive inlcusion in the middle with the fiber direction varying linearly in X direction (microbundle length)
+3. [`FEA_Results_Heterog_MaxAct0.08_VFA_X`](https://drive.google.com/drive/folders/1004hc0bogykYXMqm70VJd2l86QVufLD4?usp=sharing) -- Heterogeneous activation where the active microbundle domain has a passive inclusion in the middle with the fiber direction varying linearly in X direction (microbundle length)

-4. [`FEA_Results_Heterog_MaxAct0.08_VFA_Z`](https://drive.google.com/drive/folders/1OhL6X4cpTSrMWCU8bARD9L-BdnRkvcqc?usp=sharing) -- Heterogeneous activation where the active microbundle domain has a passive inlcusion in the middle with the fiber direction varying linearly in Z direction (microbundle depth)
+4. [`FEA_Results_Heterog_MaxAct0.08_VFA_Z`](https://drive.google.com/drive/folders/1OhL6X4cpTSrMWCU8bARD9L-BdnRkvcqc?usp=sharing) -- Heterogeneous activation where the active microbundle domain has a passive inclusion in the middle with the fiber direction varying linearly in Z direction (microbundle depth)

 Each of these 4 folders contains 9 `.txt` result files, 3 for the mesh cell center positions in the X, Y, and Z directions, and 6 for the Green-Lagrange strain results $E_{xx}$, $E_{xy}$, $E_{xz}$, $E_{yy}$, $E_{yz}$, $E_{zz}$.
 Each of these text files contains a `number of points x number of steps` array.
 In other words, each column represents the results at the corresponding simulation step.
 We briefly note here that all FE simulations were run for 200 steps, simulating 8 complete microbundle beats.